gmalet/gmalet.github.io/_pages/research.md

 - **Working papers**

-	- Silent responsiveness: How public opinion constrains political discourse on European integration (with C. Thiébaut) <em>Under Review</em>
+	- Silent responsiveness: How public opinion constrains political discourse on European integration (with C. Thiébaut) <em>R&R at the European Journal of Political Research</em>

-	- Process-based benchmarking: How voters learn from abroad when policy outcomes are unclear (with S. Walter) <em>Under Review</em>

-	- Have your cake and eat it, too?
-Exit precedents and the perceived costs of non-cooperation (with S. Walter) <em>Under Review</em>
+	- The reverberations of British Brexit politics: A case study in voter cross-national learning (with S. Walter) <em>R&R at European Union Politics</em>

 	- The activation of nationalist attitudes: How voters respond to far-right parties’ campaigns

+    - Party polarization and public support for European integration across policy areas

+    - How threats and promises affect support for international cooperation: Evidence from framing experiments in four countries (with S. Walter)

 - **Work in progress**

-    - Instrumental support for international cooperation: Evidence from EU policy regimes
+	- How rural development policies affect political attitudes: Evidence from the Common Agricultural Policy in France (with D. Bolet)

-	- Party-voter interactions and the politicization of international cooperation (with T. Hunter, M. Martini, S. Shim, and S. Walter)
+	- Europe in the news: Media tone, public opinion, and party strategies (with T. Hunter and S. Walter)

-	- Public perceptions of borders' legitimacy (with R. Sczepanski and J. Lipps)
+	- Public support for border security policies (with R. Sczepanski and J. Lipps)